pieterlexis/pdns/docs/http-api/endpoint-zones.rst

       ]
     }

 .. http:put:: /api/v1/servers/:server_id/zones/:zone_id

   Modifies basic zone data (metadata).

-  :query server_id: The name of the server
+  :param server_id: The name of the server
-  :query zone_id: The id number of the :json:object:`Zone`
+  :param zone_id: The id number of the :json:object:`Zone`

   Allowed fields in client body: all except ``id`` and ``url``.
   Returns ``204 No Content`` on success.